-According to the Mayo Clinic, an ingrown hair (also known as a hair bump) is a common condition that results from hair removal.
+According to the Mayo Clinic, ingrown hair (also known as a hair bump) is a common condition that results from hair removal.
 It is a case where hair grows back into the skin.
-Inflammation, bumps and pain are all symptoms of the hair.
+Inflammation, bumps, and pain are all symptoms of the hair.

 What Causes Ingrown Hairs?

 In almost all cases, ingrown hairs are the result of grooming.
-When you shave or tweeze hair, it is removed to the extent that the tip of the hair is below the surface of your skin.
+When you shave or tweeze hair, it is removed to the extent that the hair's tip is below the surface of your skin.
 If the hair curls or fails to poke through your skin when it continues to grow, it becomes ingrown.

 On the more serious side of things, skin diseases can exacerbate ingrown hairs.
 They can also be confused with razor bumps, so make sure you know how to spot skin cancer and other ailments early.
-U.S. San Diego Health has a great resource that can keep you educated and know if you have a hair bump, cyst or other issue.
+U.S. San Diego Health has a great resource that can keep you educated and know if you have a hair bump, cyst, or other issues.

 Tips for Avoiding Ingrown Hairs on Your Stomach

 Ingrown hairs suck anywhere, but getting them on your stomach adds insult to injury.
-The good news is that you have a ton of actions you can take to prevent the issue from forming.
-These are general tips that work on ingrown hairs for any part of your body, but they’re easier to keep up with on your stomach than other places.
+The good news is that you have many actions you can take to help avoid the issue from forming.
+These are general tips that work on ingrown hairs for any part of your body, but they're easier to keep up with on your stomach than in other places.
 The first step is to know how to remove stomach hair properly, and these tips will cover that too.

 We recommend exfoliating before every shave, but if for any reason that doesn't sit well with you, you should exfoliate once a week.
 You don't need to do it every day, but regular exfoliation is important.
 You can use either manual (using a scrub with microbeads) or chemical (using an acid-based exfoliant like salicylic acid) exfoliation.